Collaboration on documentation

 false.
 This enables you to start a draft (even if not completed) and commit it to the repository without it appearing in the docs website.
 The value is only changed to

-true when the doc is ready for public use and approved for such by editorial review.
+true when the document is ready for public use and approved for such by editorial review.
 Once becoming live (

 true) the value must stay that way unless the document is slated for permanent removal, at which point some kind of server status is established by @petecooper to instruct search engine bots.